-D'Arma, Alessandro and Steemers, Jeanette (2012) Localisation strategies of US-owned children's television networks in five European markets.
+D'Arma, A and Steemers, J (2012) Localisation strategies of US-owned children's television networks in five European markets.
 Journal of Children and Media, 6 (2). pp. 147-163.
 ISSN 1748-2798Full text not available from this repository.

 This study examines the children's channel output of the US transnationals in Germany, Britain, France, Italy and the Netherlands, and seeks to identify the specific factors that determine and shape their programming strategies linked to localisation.
 The analysis is based on a 2-week analysis of the schedules of some of the most popular transnational children's channels (Cartoon Network, Disney Channel, Playhouse Disney, Nickelodeon, Nick Junior) and key public service children's channels, as well as analysis of national TV markets and regulatory frameworks.
 The paper demonstrates the degree to which US transnationals are likely to adapt their offerings to meet different local circumstances, depending on a variety of connected market, regulatory and cultural factors, and points in particular to the importance of the broader institutional, policy and regulatory context in influencing the programming strategies of transnational players.

-|Research Community:||University of Westminster > Media, Arts and Design, School of|
+|Subjects:||University of Westminster > Media, Arts and Design|